Webamz/simple_warehouse/README.md

 <hr>
 This project has a Spring Boot Rest API called warehousebackend and a REACTJS application called warehouse_frontend

-click [here](https://warehousems.netlify.app) to view the application.
+Click [here](https://warehousems.netlify.app) to view the application.